Understanding the Change Healthcare Breach and Its Impact on Security Compliance

 April 16, 2024

 Reports surface that a relatively new ransomware group – RansomHub – issued a demand stating it had acquired the stolen data from a former ALPHV affiliate.
-RansomHub demands payment to prevent the data from being leaked.
-Screenshots are leaked that appear to be Change Healthcare data and files including patient data.
+RansomHub demands payment to stop the data leak, and leaked screenshots which appear to include Change Healthcare data and patient files.
 The group claims it will sell the stolen data to the highest bidder if Change Healthcare and UnitedHeath refuse to negotiate payment.

 Unprecedented collateral damage